Welcome to 180 Degrees Consulting at the University of Exeter!

 We can offer Exeter University students the opportunity to gain professional insight into the world of consultancy – both hands-on experience and training from industry leaders.
-Our positions also present an opportunity to work closely with local non-profits and find solutions tailored to their own individual challenges.
+Our positions also present an opportunity to work closely with local and international social-impact organisations and find solutions tailored to their own individual challenges.
 This is all done alongside your studies – helping you shape your chosen career path!

 - What exactly does the role of a Junior Consultant at 180DC Exeter consist of?

-As a Junior Consultant, you will do a large variety of tasks, as consulting is a dynamic and varied industry.
-These may include launching fundraising strategies, or market research.
+As a Junior Consultant, you will be engaging with a diversity of tasks, as consulting is a dynamic and varied industry.
+These may include researching fundraising strategies, or market entry analysis.
 You will also be tasked with presenting your findings to the client at the end of the project.

 - Do consultants get training?